ibexa/documentation-developer/docs/api/public_php_api_search.md

 }
 ```

-Notice that the total number of items is retrieved differently depending on whether we're dealing
+Notice that the total number of items is retrieved differently for `ContentList` and `LocationList`.
-with `ContentList` or `LocationList`.

 !!! caution

-    The total count is **a total number of matched items**, regardless of pagination settings.
+    The total count is the total number of matched items, regardless of pagination settings.

-!!! tip "Repository Filtering is SiteAccess-aware."
+!!! tip "Repository filtering is SiteAccess-aware"

-    Repository Filtering is SiteAccess-aware, which means that the second argument of its respective
+    Repository filtering is SiteAccess-aware, which means you can skip the second argument the `find` methods.
-    `find` methods can be skipped.
-In that case languages from a current context are injected and
-    added as a LanguageCode Criterion filter.
+    In that case languages from a current context are injected and added as a LanguageCode Criterion filter.

 You can use the following methods of the Filter: